django/channels/docs/testing.rst

                 # the rest of your integration test...

 In the test above Daphne and Channels worker processes were fired up.
-This processes runs your real project against test database and default channel layer you mention in the settings.
+These processes run your project against the test database and the default channel layer you spacify in the settings.
 If channel layer support ``flush`` extension, initial cleanup will be done.
 So do not run this code against your production environment.
 When channels infrastructure is ready default web browser will be also started.
 You